mixxxdj/mixxx/source/chapters/djing_with_mixxx.rst

 Mixxx can match the tempo and align the beats for you.
 This, however, requires an accurately detected BPM value and a proper beat grid for both tracks.
-In this case all you need to do is hit the ``SYNC`` button.
+In this case all you need to do is hit the :guilabel:`SYNC` button.
-To beatmatch manually the tempo of the two tracks  must be synchronized by adjusting the playback rate sliders.
+To beatmatch manually, the tempo of the two tracks must be synchronized by adjusting the playback rate sliders.
 You can adjust the phase of the beats by right-clicking and dragging on either waveform display to temporarily speed up or slow down one of the tracks until the beats are aligned.